 - The Treasury Section will continue to support the Capital Finance Program through the prudent use of debt financing for capital needs and debt service savings, including the issuance of bonds along with any other feasible low-cost funding options in compliance with federal securities laws and state statutory authorization; - The Treasury Section will review opportunities to prepay additional State Revolving Fund Loans and explore other innovative ideas to ensure efficient and cost-effective debt management; - The District is strongly committed to achieving an adequately funded pension plan.
-The Treasury Section will seek out additional excess contribution sources to increase the funding ratio of the pension plan to a 65 percent funding ratio by 2026; - The Treasury Section will strive to maintain AAA/AA+ bond credit ratings with stable outlooks from Fitch and Standard & Poor's Global Ratings, respectively.
+The District will continue to seek excess contribution sources to improve the plan's funding ratio; - The Treasury Section will strive to maintain AAA/AA+ bond credit ratings with stable outlooks from Fitch and Standard & Poor's Global Ratings, respectively.